Fr. Stephen Karcher, Presiding Priest

 Voice: (775) 825-5365

 Fr.
-Stephen was born in Santa Monica, CA, the oldest of four sons to Robert and Carol Karcher.
-In 1971 they moved to Mission Viejo, in South Orange County, California.
-There he grew up playing consecutive seasons of football, baseball, surfing and bicycling until his graduation from high school in 1982.
+Stephen was born in 1964 in Santa Monica, CA, the oldest of four sons to Robert, a nuclear physicist in aerospace, and Carol Karcher.
+In 1971 they moved from Pacific Palisades to Mission Viejo, in South Orange County, California.
+There he grew up playing consecutive seasons of football and baseball, and did wrestling, surfing and bicycling until his graduation from high school in 1982.
 His religious experience throughout his youth entailed a rather nominal evangelical-protestant upbringing.

 After high school, he attended UC Irvine, majoring in Classics.
 His desire in learning Greek was to become able to read the New Testament in its original language.
 In 1984, he took part in a summer mission project to Panama with Campus Crusade for Christ, an evangelical para-church organization.
 It was also during this period that Fr.
 Stephen became spiritually restless in Protestantism, longing to find Christianity’s deeper roots.
 This search led him to the historic Orthodox Church, where he found a deep spirituality, sincere and powerful prayer, wisdom, consistency in scriptural interpretation and a regular and true way of worship.
-In the mid-eighties he became an Orthodox Christian, and in 1987 along with 2,000 other former Evangelical Christians he entered the Antiochian Archdiocese.
+In 1987 along with 2,000 other former Evangelical Christians, he became Orthodox and entered the Antiochian Archdiocese.

 The following year, in 1988, Fr.
 Stephen graduated from UCI with a degree in Classics and moved to Northern California.
-During that same summer, he and his wife, Olga, were married in the Santa Cruz Mountains at SS.
+During that same summer, he and his wife, Olga, were married in the Santa Cruz Mountains where she grew up at SS.
 Peter and Paul Orthodox Church with 700 guests.
 They had met a few years earlier while attending a retreat for Orthodox college students, and then dated long distance with lots of loving correspondence and big phone bills.
-For the next nine years, they made their home in the Santa Cruz Mountains and his work included everything from bakery route sales and food catering to teaching high school Latin and purchasing & selleing computer equipment.
+For the next nine years, they made their home in the Santa Cruz Mountains and his work included everything from sales and catering, to teaching high school Latin, and purchasing & selling computer equipment.

 After some years, Fr.
 Stephen was released to serve in the Greek Orthodox Archdiocese of America and was assigned as assistant priest at St. Paul Greek Orthodox Church, in Irvine, CA. While in Irvine, Joseph was born to Fr.
 Stephen and Pres.
-Olga, and rounded out their large family that consists of five boys and two girls, (Theodore, Alexander, Christiana, Sava, Athanasios and Eleni), born between 1989 and 2007.
+Olga, and rounded out their large family that consists of five boys and two girls: Theodore, Alexander, Christiana, Sava, Athanasios and Eleni, born between 1989 and 2007.
+(In 2015, their oldest son Theo, married Sarah Collier, and in 2018 their first grandchild, Soren Matthew was born.)

 During his years in Irvine, Fr.
 Stephen was fortunate to participate in the vibrant ministry of that dynamic parish, and especially in a mission trip to Tanzania in Africa where he helped build an Orthodox church with other members of St. Paul’s.
 About this experience, Fr.
 Stephen wrote: